great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 6. If you are adding your first expectation on this data asset, you may be able to select a time-based Batch interval for that asset.

    - A batch is a feature of the data asset, and allows you to validate your data incrementally.
-A batch interval can only be defined once per data asset.
+A batch interval can only be defined once per data asset; you cannot change it after setting it.

    - In order to be able to select a batch interval, the data asset must have at least one DATE or DATETIME column.